SAA-SDT/TS-EAS-subteam-notes/ead-subteam/working-documents/ead-rolling-revision-cycle-DRAFT.md

-# Timeline for Annual EAD Revision Cycle for Minor Revisions - DRAFT
+# Annual Calendar for Minor Revisions to EAD - DRAFT

 ## August - December
 - Open period for community and TS-EAS to discuss feature requests or other change requests submitted for consideration in the next annual release.